Dragonatorul/ti-mods/tutorials/Build Environment.md

 Unity Mod Manager can also be used to install and update Terra Invicta mods available on Nexus Mods.

 ## Install Unity (optional)
-* Required version is 2020.3.30f1 (64-bit).
+* [Unity Download Archive](https://unity3d.com/get-unity/download/archive) Required version is 2020.3.49f1 (64-bit).
 Last I checked the automatic download of Visual Studio Community 2019 with Unity install was broken (likely because Visual Studio has updated current version to 2022).
 * TBD

 ## Create your first project in Visual Studio